 The Guelph-Waterloo Centre full time course-based MSc option is designed for students who wish to complete the degree requirement over a one-year period.
-Degree requirements consist of six one-term graduate courses plus Chem 794(0) (MSc Seminar) and Chem 797(0) (MSc Research Paper).
-Up to three University of Guelph/Waterloo graduate courses may be taken outside of the Department of Chemistry.
+Degree requirements consist of five one-term graduate courses plus CHEM 784(0) (Research Literature Review), CHEM 794(0) (MSc Seminar) and CHEM 797(0) (MSc Research Paper).
+Up to two University of Guelph/Waterloo graduate courses may be taken outside of the Department of Chemistry.
 Financial support may be available (but is not guaranteed) to a student carrying out an experimental research project.
 In selecting which University they will apply through, applicants are encouraged to review the research conducted by faculty at each institution and, in light of their own research interests, choose that University as their home university.
 This program is available for Canadian citizens and permanent residents.

 The full-time course-based MSc option allows students to focus on any area of chemistry or biochemistry.
 The minimum period of time for completion of the full-time MSc is two terms and it is expected that the program will normally be completed within one year, with a maximum duration of two years.

 Admission requirements are the same as the full-time regular thesis MSc program.
 A normal start-date is September, as the majority of courses are offered in the Fall and Winter terms.